rlaplaza/rlaplaza.github.io/_posts/2025-07-29-Presentation-tips.md

 Less is more.
 Use **short sentences**, and **simple phrasing**.
 Try adding **“take-home messages”** at the bottom of each slide.

-- General rule: **1 slide per minute** of talk.
+- General rule: **1 slide per minute** of talk
-- Speak slowly and enunciate.
+- Speak slowly and enunciate
-- Prioritize clarity over quantity.
+- Prioritize clarity over quantity

 ### Be Scientific

 Maintain rigor:
-- Support all claims with references.
+- Support all claims with references
-- Label all figures clearly.
+- Label all figures clearly
-- Introduce abbreviations before use.
+- Introduce abbreviations before use
-- Avoid cluttered or context-less plots.
+- Avoid cluttered or context-less plots

 The goal isn’t to impress with complexity but to **communicate your work effectively and maturely**.

 ### Be a Storyteller

 Don’t list results — **tell a story**:
-- Frame your work as a **logical narrative**.
+- Frame your work as a **logical narrative**
-- Connect each slide with cause/consequence logic.
+- Connect each slide with cause/consequence logic
-- Use transitions that **bridge one idea to the next**.
+- Use transitions that **bridge one idea to the next**
-- Consider using a **visual summary** or diagram to orient the audience.
+- Consider using a **visual summary** or diagram to orient the audience

 ---